TechStackApps/HealthWallet.me/memory-bank/activeContext.md

 ### Current Task

--   **Records Feature:** Reorganized the file structure for `allergies` and `medications` data types.
+-   **Refactor Authentication Flow:** Refactored the authentication flow to be an optional step in the onboarding process.

 ### Recent Changes

--   Created subdirectories for `allergy` and `medication` within the `records` feature's `data/dto` and `domain/entity` folders.
+-   Created a new `AuthPage` at `lib/features/onboarding/presentation/pages/auth_page.dart` to handle the authentication setup.
--   Moved the corresponding files into the new subdirectories.
+-   Added the `AuthPage` as the fourth step in the `OnboardingPage`.
+-   Added a biometric authentication toggle to the `ProfileContent` widget.
--   Updated import paths to reflect the new file locations.
+-   Updated the `UserProfileBloc` to handle the new biometric authentication state.
+-   Removed the `AuthGate` widget and updated the `main.dart` file to use the `App` widget directly.
--   Updated the `memory-bank` documentation to reflect the new, more granular structure.
+-   Updated the `SplashPage` to navigate to the `AuthPage` if biometric authentication is enabled.
+-   **Manual Step:** The old `android/app/src/main/kotlin/com/example` directory needs to be deleted.

 ### Next Steps

+1. Implement the `Source` table and related logic.
-1. Verify the implementation of the records filtering.
+2. Verify the implementation of the records filtering.
-2. Address the error in `test/widget_test.dart`.
+3. Address the error in `test/widget_test.dart`.
-3. Begin implementation of the authentication feature.

 ### Active Decisions & Considerations